• Link to Facebook

 • A single-vehicle rollover on black ice near Sardine Canyon

-• A parking lot backing crash outside a grocery store
+• A parking lot backing-up crash outside a grocery store

 • Police use it when writing the official report